 Immediately after surgery, patients leave with a provisional prosthesis in place (for immediate loading cases) or healing abutments or cover screws (for conventional loading cases).
 In both scenarios, the same principles apply for the immediate recovery period.

 Bleeding: Minor oozing from the surgical site is expected for several hours.
-Gentle pressure with dampened gauze at the site controls this.
-Biting directly on the surgical area is avoided.
+Gentle pressure with dampened gauze controls this.
 Spitting, rinsing vigorously, or using a straw in the first 24 hours is avoided — these create negative oral pressure that disrupts the blood clot at the wound.

 Diet: Soft, cool foods only for 24 hours.
-Cold foods (not ice-cold) reduce localised inflammation.
 Hard, hot, spicy, or chewy foods are avoided for 6–8 weeks on an immediate loading protocol.

 Medication: Antibiotics (typically amoxicillin or metronidazole for penicillin-allergic patients) are prescribed for 5–7 days.
-NSAIDs (ibuprofen where medically appropriate, otherwise paracetamol) for pain management.
+NSAIDs for pain management.
 Both should be taken as prescribed, not as needed.
-Antibiotic completion is important — stopping early when symptoms resolve leaves a partially suppressed bacterial population.
+For the complete long-term maintenance protocol that follows this initial care period, see our All-on-4 long-term care guide.

 Days 2–7